Ineltec-Tecnologias-Ltda/TestFingerM583F/README.md

 // @see page Command set summary on pages 9 to 12 on users manual
 /// @param command  Fix commands with variable extra data bytes after header(like 5.21 Fingerprint feature data download)
 /// @param length number of extra bytes to send after
-/// "dataBuffer" has to be filled with data( starting at index 6) to be sent
+/// "dataBuffer" has to be filled with data( starting at index 6)
 ///  first 6 bytes are added by protocol methods with check password (4)+ command(2)
 /// @return if true, sets "dataBuffer" and "answerDataLength" according to received data
 /// if false "errorCode" and  "errorMessage" are set